6 things your baby’s cries might mean

 Growing pains – literally

 You know that Baby is growing every day – you’re watching it happen before your eyes.
 What you might not know, because you weren’t exactly building lasting memories yet when you were little enough to be experiencing the same thing, is that growing bones at that kind of speed hurts.
-This kind of pain isn’t necessarily something you can do anything about, but just being with you and being soothed by you, even if you can’t make it stop, reassures Baby that you’re there, and she is safe.
+This kind of pain isn’t necessarily something you can do anything about, but just being with you and being soothed by you, even if you can’t make it stop, reassures Baby that you’re there, and they are safe.
 These cries aren’t any fun for you, but just remember, it’s even harder for Baby.

 Potential health problems